This resource was updated in preparation for veterinary review. It was originally published on November 27, 2018.

 Veterinary Review Initiative

 Barber pole worm (Haemonchus contortus, sometimes called wireworm) is a blood-sucking gastrointestinal roundworm of ruminants and camelids that can cause serious disease, especially in sheep, goats, llamas, and alpacas.
-In addition to being a very dangerous parasitic disease that can cause life-threatening anemia, barber pole worm is challenging to manage due to the ever-growing issue of anthelmintic resistance (resistance to dewormers).
-If you have not already done so, be sure to read our comprehensive resource on barber pole worm, which you can find here
+In addition to being a very dangerous parasitic disease that can cause life-threatening anemiaAnemia is a condition in which you don't have enough healthy red blood cells to carry adequate oxygen to the body's tissues., barber pole worm is challenging to manage due to the ever-growing issue of anthelmintic resistance (resistance to dewormers).
+If you have not already done so, be sure to read our comprehensive resource on barber pole worm, which you can find here.

 What About Fecal Testing?